ropensci/taxize/cran-comments.md

 ------

-This version is a few bug fixes and improvements.
+This version has a few new small helper functions, and quite a few bug fixes.

 Thanks!
 Scott Chamberlain